-Magento comes with a built-in command line tool which you'll use to carry out many different tasks within Magento, a common one being enabling and disabling modules.
+Magento comes with a built-in command line tool, which you'll use to carry out many different tasks within Magento, a common one being enabling and disabling modules.

 to see all of the available commands.
 We can take a quick look around to see everything that is available for us.

 Feel free to check out all of these commands and read up on what's available, but at this time the commands we are looking for are located within the module grouping, specifically the module status and module enable command.

-First let's type:
+First let's type

 Next comes the module name.
-We'll use the Vendor name underscore Module name format, so this would be Macademy underscore BestSelling.
+We'll use the VendorName_ModuleName format, so this would be Macademy_BestSelling.

 bin/magento module:enable Macademy_BestSelling

-The module:enable command is really a helper for enabling modules.
+The module:enable command is really just a helper for enabling modules.
 Even though it's not recommend, we can also enable modules manually.

-You can manually trigger modules on and off by setting them to 1 and 0 in this file if you need to.
-But that really isn't recommend because there is some magic going on behind the scenes with the module:enable command.
+You can manually trigger modules on and off by setting them to 1 and 0 in this file if you need to, but that really isn't recommend because there is some magic going on behind the scenes with the module:enable command.